mndeto/Classwork/README.md

-# Classwork Exercises for Python
+# Classwork Exercises on Python